FranRod2310/ProjectsSoftwareEngineeringCourse/SE202526/Milestone3/UserStory3/README.md

 `mindustry/content/Planets.java` - added tutorial planet

-`mindustry/core/ContentLoader.java` - added checks for tutorial planet, not drawing button and label in planet menu, load tutorialTechTree
+`mindustry/core/ContentLoader.java` - load tutorialTechTree

-`mindustry/ui/dialogs/ResearchDialog.java` - hiding switch reseratchTree UI for tutorial
+`mindustry/ui/dialogs/ResearchDialog.java` - hiding switch researchTree UI for tutorial, changing the color of the block buttons in researchTree for a highlight,

-`mindustry/content/SectorPresets.java` - added tutorial preset
+`mindustry/content/SectorPresets.java` - added tutorial sector preset

-`mindustry/content/TutorialTechTree.java` - new small tech tree just for tutorial world **NEW**

 `mindustry/content/Blocks.java` - added tutorial version of mechanicalDrill, duo, conveyor, copperWall, coreShard

+- added sprite files for the blocks added

-`mindustry/ui/dialogs/PausedDialog.java` - changed menu ui
+`mindustry/ui/dialogs/PausedDialog.java` - changed menu ui and guarantee that it doesn't save.

-- added sprite files
+`mindustry/ui/dialogs/DatabaseDialog.java` - Hide tutorial items from the database

+`mindustry/ui/fragments/HudFragment.java` - Remove the initial message "Sector captured"

+`mindustry/world/blocks/storage/CoreBlock.java` - Notify the tutorial when the core is landed.

+`mindustry/input/DesktopInput.java` - Removed the planet button while in the tutorial, so the user doesn't go to another world.

+We didn't add any code snippet because otherwise this segment would become very long, so we added a brief explanation of each change.
+As it's possible to see, we have worked with many classes, making the time needed to implement our user story longer, but it also helped understanding better the project itself.

 ### Implementation summary
 Our implementation is a new **Tutorial**, which the user can choose to start from the initial game menu.